Silenwolf02/Engineering-Graphics/README.md

 Check out Codes branch for the codes and commit if you want...

-In this branch you will find all the questions for which the codes and outputs have been made Use this branch to add and commit new questions as you wish
+Check out Outputs branch for the outputs and commit if you want...

+Check out Questions branch for the questions of Engineering Graphics...